johnny49r/watt-iz/README.md

 modify firmware can use a normal PC-based development workflow.

 ## Hardware Features
 The Watt-IZ project hardware is packaged on a 100mm x 60mm PCB.
-See PCB section for mechanical details.
-The following describes the hardware capabilities of each major section.
+The following describes the hardware capabilities of each major section:

 ### CPU
   - Espressif ESP32-S3 SOC, 32-bit LX7 dual core @ clock speed up to 240 MHz.